 Solution: Develop a daily routine, so you never miss a meeting.

 04 of 10

 You Get Frustrated by Mundane Tasks

-Most of us have busy lives in which a bit of advance preparation is required to ensure daily tasks, like putting on makeup or making dinner, go smoothly.
+Most of us have busy lives in which a bit of preparation is required to ensure daily tasks, like putting on makeup or making dinner, go smoothly.
 When these tasks become a source of stress, it’s an indicator that something about the process has to change.
 Often, surprisingly, less is more when it comes to streamlining your mundane chores.
-For example, if getting dressed takes forever because you have “nothing to wear,” you might actually have too much, and a minimalist wardrobe could be the answer.Continue to 5 of 10 below.
+For example, if getting dressed takes forever because you have “nothing to wear,” you might have too much, and a minimalist wardrobe could be the answer.Continue to 5 of 10 below.

 05 of 10